algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     /**
      * Removes the (key, value) pair with the given key from the
-     * BinarySearchTree.
+     * BinarySearchTreeMap.
      *
      * @param key, the key whose (key, value) to be deleted
-     * @throws NoSuchElementException if the BinarySearchTree is empty */ public void delete(K key) {
+     * @throws NoSuchElementException if the BinarySearchTreeMap is empty */ public void delete(K key) {
         if (key == null)